Joren-vanGoethem/cloudflare-dns-updater/README.md

 # Cloudflare DNS Updater

 This Docker container automatically updates your Cloudflare DNS records with your current IP address.
-It's ideal for dynamic DNS setups where your IP changes frequently, and you want to keep your domain updated on Cloudflare.
+It's ideal for non-static IP setups like normal residential connections where your IP changes frequently, and you want to keep your domain updated on Cloudflare.

 ## Features